 360 video is different from virtual reality video.
 360 video shoots around the camera, while VR video shoots with two cameras.

-When does 360 live video work?
+When does 360 live streaming work?

 This type of video works specifically well for a livestream with something visual to show.
 Alex gave examples of gaming, product reviews, or when the streamer is building something.